BlueBrain/functionalizer/docs/index.rst

 Functionalizer goal is to filter out Synapse touches, produced by Touch Detector, according to rules defined in the recipe.
-The resulting touches can then be exported to a circuit format as expected by the simulator, typically nrn_*.h5.
+The resulting touches can then be exported to a circuit format as expected by the simulator, typically syn2, but also nrn_*.h5.

 Running